AAdewunmi/ParksAndStreetsReport/README.md

-# A Console-Based Parks and Streets Report
+# A JavaScript Console-Based Application for producing a Parks-and-Streets Report.